AngeloYan/fireBalloon/README.md

    - User is able to type in a text box
    - When an on-screen button or the enter key is pressed, the text in the text box is sent to the server
 2. As a: user<br>
+   I want: the system to understand my questions<br>
+   So that: the system can provide a relevant answer<br>
+   Story points: 10<br>
+   Priority: 1<br>
+   Acceptance criteria: <br>
+   - System is able to recognise keywords in question
+3. As a: user<br>
    I want: my questions and queries about a course outline to be answered<br>
    So that: I can know information relevant to the course<br>
-   Story points: 15<br>
+   Story points: 30<br>
    Priority: 1<br>
    Acceptance criteria: <br>
-   - System is able to recognise keywords in question
-   - System is able to extract relevant information from a database
+   - System is able to extract relevant information from a database using keywords
    - System is able to display relevant information to the user
    - e.g. who is the lecturer for COMP9900?
    - e.g. tell me the lecturer for COMP9900.
-3. As a: user<br>
+4. As a: user<br>
    I want: the system to recognise my speech<br>
    So that: I can ask my questions out loud<br>
    Story points: 10<br>